-A: LifeGuard for Android is an operating system security support model for select Zebra Android products that provides three security value propositions:
+A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 - Extended availability of OS security updates/patches

 - Security support during OS Transition Periods (OTPs)